mhall-simon/python/README.md

 This folder is where I store all of the necessary data files for the Python reference materials.
 You probably won't have to manually go in here-ever.

-## HTML

-This folder contains html cheat sheets.
-You usually won't look at these directly, as I have preview links set for these in the modules!

 ## Exercises

 This folder contains exercises that will help you learn python!
 You'll only get better through practice!